Kinetic/kinetic-protocol/README.md

   header {
     ackSequence: ...

-    // messageType should be FLUSH_RESPONSE
+    // messageType should be FLUSH_ALL_DATA_RESPONSE
-    messageType: FLUSH_RESPONSE
+    messageType: FLUSH_ALL_DATA_RESPONSE
   }
   body {
   }
   status {
-  // A successful FLUSH will return SUCCESS
+  // A successful FLUSH_ALL_DATA will return SUCCESS
     code: SUCCESS
   }
 }